 For bird watching and cloud forests head northwest of Quito.
 Firstly there is the village of Mindo and then the Reserva Ecológica Manglares Cayapas-Mataje which is best viewed from a canoe.
 For its beaches fun head to Atacames.

 Montanite is a popular hangout for surfers and backpackers, while Salinas is perhaps the country’s most famed seaside resort.
 Guayaquil, is the main port while the mangrove forests of the Reserva-Ecológica Manglares Churute and the petrified forest of Puyango are worth exploring.

 The Galapagos Islands

-These magical islands are a nature lovers dream with opportunities to view weird and wonderful wildlife up close both on land or under water.
-You can also visit the Charles Darwin centre to learn more about his historic adventures and studies here.
+These magical islands are a nature lover’s dream with opportunities to view weird and wonderful wildlife up close both on land or underwater.
+You can also visit the Charles Darwin center to learn more about his historic adventures and studies here.